Mechanical Engineering: Accelerated Program MS

 All applicants must:

-• Have a Bachelor of Science in mechanical engineering, engineering, physical or natural science or a related discipline from an accredited institution
+• Have a Bachelor of Science in mechanical engineering or a Bachelor of Science in any other engineering or physics and natural science discipline

 • Submit evidence of English language proficiency, if applicable.
 See the Graduate School Requirements for more information